There is nothing is more embarrassing than showing up to a job and not being properly prepared. (Well, ok, we can think of a few things…)

 What to Bring?

-If you work in an office you would probably carry a briefcase.
-But if you are a model, you will need to have a “Model Bag”.
-Although call sheets usually provide detailed descriptions regarding the job, such as whether hair and make up will be provided, it’s a good idea to be well prepared when you are running from job to job.
+If you work in an office you would probably carry a backpack or briefcase with your laptop, phone charger, and essentials.
+On a modeling job, it’s still a good idea to bring along a bag of essential items as there is know way of knowing what will be accessible or provided to you on set.
+Although call sheets usually provide detailed descriptions regarding the job, such as whether hair and make up will be provided, it’s a good idea to be well prepared just in case.

-Snacks & Water: When you’re a busy model you may find yourself leaving one photoshoot and hurrying off to the next.
+Snacks & Water: When you’re a busy model you may find yourself leaving one photoshoot or audition and hurrying off to the next.
 It is important to eat and stay hydrated- so make sure you pack healthy snacks like almonds, protein bars, fresh fruit to keep your energy up through out the day.
 Make sure to bring and drink plenty of water as well.
-A wise model once said “Moisture is the essence of wetness and wetness is the essence of beauty.”

 Make-Up: If the job provides hair and makeup, that’s awesome.
 However, it’s smart to pack the basics like: